Are you looking for a rapid comparison between Gutenberg vs Elementor?

 Gutenberg is a very lightweight text editor and doesn’t load any files or code unnecessarily.
 But Elementor has many external scripts, parallax effects, and dynamic elements that increase loading time.

 A cool feature of Gutenberg is its Server-side rendering, which speeds up page loading by doing most of the work on the server.
-But Elementor has dynamic asset loading and page compression features to load pages faster.
+However, Elementor has dynamic asset loading and page compression features to load pages faster.

 - Compress your image and video sizes